 follow up on how the problem was repaired or corrected to prevent another SSO.

-This information should be entered into the service order database or a separate linked SSO database or a new Computerized Management and Maintenance System (CMMS) database.
-This data should also be associated with each asset (e.g., pipeline segment, manhole, pump station, and air/vacuum release valve station).
+In Fiscal Year 2012/2013 this information shall be entered into a service order database linked to a new Computerized Management and Maintenance System (CMMS) database ceasing use of the rudimentary database and relegating the rudimentary system to archival use only.
+This data generally will be associated with each asset (e.g., pipeline segment, manhole, pump station, and air/vacuum release valve station).
 A sample SSO Field Report Form is provided as Attachment II of the City’s SSO Response Plan (see Appendix A).
 The SSO Field Report Form was created to follow the information needed to fill out the SWRCB electronic database.

 The cost to develop reporting procedures for SSOs is estimated to be $27,000 (2006 dollars).